jenna-allgeier/giverly/README.md

 ## ***DESCRIPTION***
 ### Never forget a birthday/graduation/anniversary again!
 &nbsp;
 Take care of all your gift-giving for the year by simply adding the important dates to a calendar and picking out a gift from Amazon.
 Once your dates and gifts are set-up, you're done!
 Giverly will automatically add the item to your Amazon cart two weeks before the special date and send you an alert.
 Just go into your cart, press order and voila!
-Giverly takes stress out of gifting.
+Giverly takes the stress out of gifting.

 ### MVP: